Mottramlabs/analogue-analog-switch-keypad/README.md

-# analogue-analog-switch-keypad
+# Analogue (analog) Switch Keypad
-An C++ library for a switch panel using the A/D input of a micro
+A C++ library for a switch panel using the A/D input of a micro